creativival/Voxelaming/README.en.md

 Voxelaming = Voxel + Programming

-Voxelaming is a programming learning app utilizing ARKit.
+Voxelaming is a programming learning app with ARKit.
 It can be used for free on ARKit-compatible iPhones and iPads (iOS 13 and above).
 You can have fun by arranging voxels (cubical equivalent to pixels in 3D space), programmed on a computer, in a virtual space.

 ## Usage